AdobeDocs/marketo-measure.en/help/miscellaneous/other-related-resources/privacy-requests.md

    An IMS Org ID is a 24-character alphanumeric string appended with @AdobeOrg.
 If your marketing team or internal Adobe system administrator doesn’t know your organization’s IMS Org ID, contact Adobe Customer Care at gdprsupport@adobe.com.
 You need the IMS Org ID to submit requests to the Privacy API.

-1. In Privacy Service, you can submit Access and Delete requests to Bizible, and check the status of existing requests.
+1. In Privacy Service, you can submit Access and Delete requests to Marketo Measure, and check the status of existing requests.

-## Required field values in Bizible JSON requests {#required-field-values-in-bizible-json-requests}
+## Required field values in Marketo Measure JSON requests {#required-field-values-in-marketo-measure-json-requests}

 “companyContexts”: